Decorators¶

 ]

-Specifying QuerySet model fields¶
+QuerySet fields¶

-To only return some of the QuerySet’s model fields, pass in a fields
+To only return some of the QuerySet’s model fields, pass in a fields kwarg with a tuple of field names.

 from django.contrib.auth.models import User